 Back at home a male and female mallard duck sat in a neighbor's sweet gum tree, but before I had a chance to go outside and point them toward the nearby duck pond, they were off.
 How could anything stay centered on a day like this?
 Soon we would celebrate Easter and resurrection and here it was, in all its glory, demanding my attention.
-The stirring from winter's tombemerging sweet smelling flowers, sunny skies, dancing butterflies, lucky ladybugs, frisky children, singing birds, and returning ducks.
+The stirring from winter's tomb emerging sweet smelling flowers, sunny skies, dancing butterflies, lucky ladybugs, frisky children, singing birds, and returning ducks.
 Reassurance that life goes on.
+A few days later I sat with my journa.